Viincentt/linkiboost/README.md

 This project is blablabla
 - Endorse the highlighted skills of your teammates
-- Won't cancel previous endorsements
+- Won't undo previously endorsed skills
 - Check the log
-- Note: you can still hide people who endorsed you if you don't want them to support you.
+- **NOTE**: you can still hide people who endorsed you if you don't want them to support you.

 ## Requirements